Nature has captivating landscapes that catch anyone’s eyes, and what is better than capturing that beauty in a photograph?

-For this type of photo, the hyperfocal distance is the crucial element for them to be of high quality.
-In these images, you must opt for closed diaphragm openings to achieve greater depth of field.
+For this type of photo, the hyperfocal distance is crucial for them to be of high quality.
+In these images, you must opt for closed diaphragm openings to achieve a greater depth of field.

 One of the most used resources is to place some elements in the foreground.
 In this way, attention is focused on this object or element.

-However, when you do this, the background of the landscape loses definition, so you must take care of the hyperfocal distance.
+However, when you do this, the landscape background loses definition, so you must take care of the hyperfocal distance.

-When you want to try to focus on a dark sky with the hyperfocal distance, you will get excellent results.
-With this technique, you will have the sharpness of both that dark sky and the objects that are in the scene.
+When you want to focus on a dark sky with a hyperfocal distance, you will get excellent results.
+With this technique, you will have the sharpness of both that dark sky and the objects in the scene.

-You have to take into account that if you do not have a goal with scales of measures, it will be a bit complicated to focus the night sky with precision.
+You have to consider that if you do not have a goal with scales of measures, it will be a bit complicated to focus on the night sky with precision.